 - 1. The site shall be developed in strict compliance with the approved development plan (including all notes thereon).
 No further development shall occur on the site without prior review and approval by the Board. - 2.
 The Conditional Use Permit shall be "exercised" as described in KRS 100.237 within two years of the Board's vote on this case.
-If the Conditional Use Permit is not so exercised, the site shall not be used for outdoor alcohol sales and consumption without further review and approval by the Board.
+If the Conditional Use Permit is not so exercised, the site shall not be used for a private institution without further review and approval by the Board.